Cotton futures are expected to trade sideways to down: Angel Commodities

 Angel Commodities' report on Cotton

-Cotton futures on MCX edge further lower on this week on Tuesday as kharif planting of cotton in the country begin on good note.
+Cotton futures on MCX closed flat as kharif planting of cotton in the country begins on good note.
 As per latest data from Agricultural Ministry, cotton is planted in 8.93 lakh hectares as on 19th May, higher by 32% compared to last year acreage for same period.

 Outlook